¿Por qué los gatos también necesitan suplementos?

 Otitis in cats can be caused by a variety of reasons.
 Here Waggy's will explain some of the most common ones:

-If your kitty suffers from ear infections, Waggy's Wellness with HEMP is an excellent option to support them naturally and effectively.
-This supplement is formulated with 100% natural and top-quality ingredients, such as HEMP, Omegas 3, 6 and 9, and pumpkin, which work together to reduce inflammation and promote your feline's hearing health.
+If your kitty suffers from ear infections, Waggy's Wellness HEMP cat treats are a great option to support them naturally and effectively.
+This supplement is formulated with 100% natural, top-quality ingredients, such as HEMP, Omegas 3, 6 and 9, and pumpkin, which work together to reduce inflammation and promote your feline's hearing health.
 HEMP is known for its anti-inflammatory properties, which helps relieve ear discomfort, while Omegas 3, 6 and 9 fatty acids strengthen the immune system and improve skin health, preventing infections.
 Pumpkin, rich in antioxidants, contributes to your cat's overall well-being.
 With Waggy's Wellness, you ensure your cat's well-being and quality of life!

 To know if your cat has otitis, it is important to look out for the following common symptoms:

 If you notice any of these symptoms, it is advisable to take your cat to the vet for a proper diagnosis and prompt treatment.
-If you notice your cat starting to suffer from stress before vet visits, consider trying Waggy's HEMP products, specifically designed to help calm your feline.
+If you notice your cat starting to suffer from stress before vet visits, consider trying Waggy's CBD products for cats with HEMP, specifically designed to help calm your feline.
 These products contain natural ingredients that can reduce anxiety and promote a sense of well-being in your pet.
 However, it is essential to remember that the use of these products is the responsibility of the owner.
 We recommend consulting with your veterinarian to determine the proper use and dosage for your cat, thus ensuring an effective experience.

 The diagnosis of otitis in cats is made by the veterinarian through a physical examination and a detailed examination of the ear canal with an otoscope, an instrument that allows the veterinarian to observe the inside of the ear for signs of inflammation, redness, secretions or foreign bodies.
 In addition, the veterinarian may ask about the symptoms you have noticed and your cat's medical history.